 Judges Assessment Day

 The Irish Pony Society holds an assessment day for prospective judges annually.
-Dates for the 2017 Judges Assessment Day can be found under Judges News.
+Dates for the next Judges Assessment Day can be found under Judges News when available.

 Candidates who are interested in being assessed for entry to the Panel of Judges must have attained their 24th birthday on 1st January of the assessment year.
 To make an application for assessment, contact the IPS Office (045-854513).